 Invest in athletic shoes that provide good cushioning and support for the arches of your feet.
 Replace your shoes when they show signs of wear.
 Try to shop at stores that can offer guidance for your specific needs.
 Alternating your exercise program or cross training with low impact activities can reduce the risk of a stress fracture.

 Women seem to develop stress fractures more often than men, the AAOS says.
 That may be because women are more likely to have eating disorders and osteoporosis.
 As a woman's bone mass reduces, the chances of getting a stress fracture increase.
 Make sure your diet provides enough calcium and vitamin D for strong bones.

 If you're in pain the minute you start walking or running and the pain doesn't quiet down when you stop or after icing, it's time to get help.
-Your health care provider can come up with a diagnosis and treatment to put you back on track.
-The most important treatment is rest, the AAOS says.
-Most stress fractures take 2 weeks to 4 weeks to heal with reduced activity and protective footwear.
+Your healthcare provider can come up with a diagnosis and treatment to put you back on track.
+The most important treatment is rest.
+Most stress fractures take 2 to 4 weeks to heal with reduced activity and protective footwear.
 In some instances, certain bones may take up to 8 weeks to heal, depending on your situation.

 Stroke is a leading cause of death and a

 leading cause of serious, long-term disability, according to the American Heart Association (AHA) and the American Stroke Association (ASA).
 The ASA reports that strokes are the fourth leading cause of death in the U.S. Find out more about stroke by taking this quiz, based on information from the AHA and the National Institute of Neurological Disorders and Stroke (NINDS).